 This is the easiest and most basic form of VOC control,

-Volatile Organic Compounds ( VOC ), are generated in streams where oils are present in refinery and petrochemical effluents or streams.
-These regularly consist of BTEX (Benzenes, Toluenes, Xylenes etc.), and other organic compounds which add to the odour and are often required to be controlled whereas they may have been previously vented into the atmosphere.
+Volatile Organic Compounds ( VOC ), are generated in streams where oils or hydrocarbons are present in refinery and petrochemical effluents or streams.
+These regularly consist of BTEX (Benzene, Toluene, Xylene, etc.), and other organic compounds which add to the odor and are often required to be controlled whereas they may have been previously vented into the atmosphere.

 All VOC generating points such as oil sumps, storage tanks for slop and feed oils, separator tanks like API’S, TPI’s, DAF systems, etc. need to be fitted with the VOC control system.
-This control may be either by Carbon adsorption and subsequent desorption, or by use of thermal oxidiser systems, to ensure that the vapours escaping from these units are controlled to contain the VOC’s.
+This control may be fixed by Carbon adsorption with possible subsequent desorption, or by use of thermal oxidizer systems, to ensure that the vapours escaping from these units are controlled to contain the VOC’s.

 Basic design of systems including estimation of nature and quantity of VOC’s provides comfort level for plant engineers/operators.